Living in Bondage: Plot

-A now frustrated Andy asks the satanic cult for help, but when the Chief Priest (Daniel Oluigbo) insists he can only pacify his late wife's spirit by blinding and castrating himself, he refuses and becomes mentally deranged, living as a vagrant under a Lagos flyover until Tina (Rita Nzelu) – a former prostitute Andy had previously presented to the cult as a decoy before his deceit was exposed – takes him to her church.
-He finally confesses to Merit's murder, and Andy's mother (Grace Ayozie) weeps at her late daughter-in-law's grave, pleading for her forgiveness.
+A now frustrated Andy asks the satanic cult for help, but when the Chief Priest insists he can only pacify his late wife's spirit by blinding and castrating himself, he refuses.
+Andy soon becomes mentally deranged, living as a vagrant under a Lagos flyover until Tina – a former prostitute Andy had previously presented to the cult as a decoy before his deceit was exposed – takes him to her church.
+He finally confesses to Merit's murder, and Andy's mother weeps at her late daughter-in-law's grave, pleading for her forgiveness.

 In the film's final scene Andy, now cured of his insanity, worships with the evangelical Christians who have assured him his sins are forgiven.

+Production

+Living in Bondage started with a script written by Okechukwu Ogunjiofor but without funding so he partnered with Keneth Nnebue, a businessman who imported VHS tapes from Taiwan.
+The film was shot with VHS Camcorder, though not of high production value, the direct to home video was innovative at the time.